 • Material costs: Costs for instruments and equipment.

-• Consulting costs:Consulting costs may include knowledge, services or patents acquired from external parties that are relevant to strengthening the project's content (for example, IPR support or technical specialist expertise).
-You must justify the need for consulting services in proposal and the justification will be taken into account in our assessment.
-Please note that costs for writing consulting, i.e. consulting services that directly support the design of proposal for the international the call for proposals, may amount to a maximum of SEK 75,000.
+• Consulting costs:Consulting costs may include acquired knowledge, services or patents from external parties that are relevant to strengthening the project's content (for example IPR‑support or technical specialist expertise).
+You must justify the need for consulting efforts in proposal and the justification will be taken into account in our assessment.
+Please note that costs for writing consulting, i.e. consulting efforts that directly support the design of proposal to the international the call for proposals, may amount to a maximum of SEK 75,000.

 • Other direct costs: Costs for, for example, materials, supplies and travel that are necessary to carry out the project.